Kaustubh1Verma/CS671_Deep-Learning_2019/_posts/2019-05-01-Assignment-3.md

 ## My Work
 Initial look into the dataset showed 14 images that were polluted - they were blank.
 Those images were removed.
 I resized all the images to 250x400.
 The corresponding ground truths were also modified.
 A npz compressed archive of the images was made, along with the ground truths which was saved in a txt file for comparison later on.
 Scripts were also made to run the trained model on new test data.

+### The Model - Explained
+Since the final output are co-ordinates, this is basically a regression problem.
+The CNN block consisted of 3 layers with kernel size 3x3 and padding being `valid`.
+BatchNormalization was used for reducing overfitting and MaxPooling2D was used to bring down the feature size.
+The dense block was made of 3 layers with 128, 64 and 2 neurons respectively.